Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage a separate environment by selecting the appropriate installer link for your operating system and Python version from [Anaconda's website](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links).
 2. Open the terminal or command prompt and create a folder for your project.
 Let's call it `llm-chatbot`.
-3. If you're using a machine wth an Apple M1 chip, run the following command to use conda to create a Python 3.10 virtual environment, add the Snowflake conda channel, and install the numpy and pandas packages:
+3. If you're using a machine with an Apple M1 chip, run the following command to use conda to create a Python 3.10 virtual environment, add the Snowflake conda channel, and install the numpy and pandas packages:
     ```
     conda create --name py310_env --override-channels -c https://repo.anaconda.com/pkgs/snowflake python=3.10 numpy pandas
     ```